What are the eligibility requirements to receive the Promise Scholarship?

 - Attend grades 7-12 in a qualifying school.
-The level of assistance is prorated based on the number of years attending 7-12th grade:
+The level of assistance is prorated based on the number of years attending 7th-12th grades:

 100% – 6 Years 90% – 5 Years 80% – 4 Years 60% – 3 Years 40% – 2 years 20% – 1 year

 - Begin using the scholarship within one year of high school graduation, and complete the program within three years from beginning the scholarship.

 - Highly recommend submitting scholarship applications to the Gerber Foundation and Fremont Area Community Foundation.

 I’ve been approved for the Promise Scholarship.
 What are the requirements to remain eligible?

 To remain eligible, Promise Scholars must:

-- attend a mandatory briefing (normally scheduled in July or August)
+- attend a mandatory orientation (normally scheduled for the beginning of August)